 Vaccination & Testing

-New & established patients CLICK HERE to begin a pre-screening questionnaire to see if you qualify to receive the Monkeypox (JYNNEOS) vaccine.
+New & established patients CLICK HERE to begin a pre-screening questionnaire to see if you qualify to receive the Mpox (JYNNEOS) vaccine.

-Based on high demand, we are currently ONLY able to evaluate and test established patients for Monkeypox.
+Based on high demand, we are currently ONLY able to evaluate and test established patients for Mpox.
 Please log into your Patient Portal to request an acute appointment.

-It is an illness that comes from the Monkeypox virus.
-It mostly spreads from close skin-to-skin contact with someone who has Monkeypox or by touching a Monkeypox rash or scab.
+It is an illness that comes from the Mpox virus.
+It mostly spreads from close skin-to-skin contact with someone who has Monkeypox or by touching a Mpox rash or scab.

 Why are we monitoring it so closely?

-Damien Center is posting additional signage about safety precautions in place to protect clients and staff from contracting Monkeypox.
-This includes cleaning with medical-grade wipes, additional personal protective equipment (PPE) for people working with clients who have symptoms of Monkeypox and adjusting protocols as we receive additional information about the virus.
+Damien Center is posting additional signage about safety precautions in place to protect clients and staff from contracting Mpox.
+This includes cleaning with medical-grade wipes, additional personal protective equipment (PPE) for people working with clients who have symptoms of Mpox and adjusting protocols as we receive additional information about the virus.

-What are the signs and symptoms of Monkeypox?
+What are the signs and symptoms of Mpox?

 Other symptoms can include flu-like ones such as chills, fever, headache, muscle aches, exhaustion, and swollen lymph nodes.
 Swollen lymph nodes are swollen, usually tender spots in the armpit, neck, under the jaw and chin, or behind the ears.